CS-433/ml-project-2-stochasticgnocchidescent_project2/README.md

 - `running_notebook.ipynb`: principal Notebook on which to run the main comparison between PAGE and SGD

 ### System
-We ran the code on Ubuntu 20.04.3 LTS and on Google Colaboratory
+We ran the code on Google Colaboratory and on Ubuntu 20.04.3 LTS.
+For Ubuntu, see below the packages and versions used.

+#### Python Version
+- python 3.9.7

-### Required Imports
+#### Required Imports
 - csv
 - copy
 - matplotlib 3.4.2